Frequently Asked Questions

 The layout of Muncie makes the availability of a vehicle helpful, but not necessary.
+A vehicle is suggested, but not required, for those who wish to work in sculpture or larger physical pieces which will need to be transported to and from PlySpace and the BSU wood shop.
 There are numerous bus routes around Muncie and PlySpace residents will have use of bicycles while at PlySpace.
 The PlySpace staff will assist residents with weekly grocery store trips by car, if necessary.
 PlySpace is within walking distance of several restaurants, a small natural food store, and a fantastic farmer’s market at Minnetrista, which runs between April and September.

 Where can I park while at PlySpace?